emir12311/musicplayer/README.md

 - `player_ui.py` → UI logic created with Qt Designer.
 - `musicplayer.pyw` → Main application code.
 - `icon.ico` → Window and system tray icon made by me!
+- `requirements.txt` → The required packages for the code to work.

 ## Note 📝
 Unlike some of my older projects, I’m **actively planning to use this one**, so expect occasional updates and bugfixes.